LikeTheSalad/android-buddy/README.md

     implementation "the.android.buddy:library:x.y.z"
 }
 ```
-That's it by default, when you compile your project, Android Buddy will apply the exposed transformations from that library.
+That's it by default, when you compile your project, Android Buddy will apply to it the exposed transformations from that library.

 #### Configuration for consumer's dependencies
-As mentioned above, by default your consumer project will take all the exposed transformations from any Android Buddy dependency it has, however, sometimes that won't be what you'd want for your project, and you'd rather prefer to explicitly select those libraries you'd like to get their transformations from, or even you'd rather to just ignore all dependencies' transformations altogether.
+As mentioned above, by default your consumer project will take all the exposed transformations from any Android Buddy library it has, however, sometimes that won't be what you'd want for your project, and you'd rather prefer to explicitly select those libraries you'd like to get their transformations from, or even you'd rather to just ignore all dependencies' transformations altogether.
 For these mentioned cases, there are configuration parameters that you can change whenever you like to modify the default behavior.

 The way you can choose what Android Buddy libraries will be used by your project is by setting up a libraries **scope**.
 This can be done within your project's `build.gradle` file under the `androidBuddy -> librariesPolicy` block like so: